 The veterans health care specialty is a legacy of the previous Duke University School of Nursing/Durham VA Nursing Academic Partnership in Graduate Education (VANAP-GE).
 The restructured veterans health care specialty has been expanded to include additional VA sites across the United States, additional majors, didactic courses, and a certificate of completion.
-It is available to DUSON students who are preparing to become certified Advanced Practice Registered Nurses or nurse practitioners with an MSN degree or higher from a regionally accredited institution.
+It is available to DUSON students preparing to become certified Advanced Practice Registered Nurses or nurse practitioners with an MSN or higher from a regionally accredited institution.

-Students selected for this specialty participate in veteran-centric courses that focus on the specialized health care needs of military service members, veterans, and families.
-The veterans health care specialty prepares students with additional knowledge and skills necessary to deliver high quality, veteran-centric health care, to the veterans and families in private practice and VA health care systems.
+Students selected for this specialty participate in veteran-centric courses that focus on the specialized healthcare needs of military service members, veterans, and families.
+The veterans health care specialty prepares students with additional knowledge and skills necessary to deliver high-quality, veteran-centric healthcare to the veterans and families in private practice and VA healthcare systems.
 Students will gain a portion of their clinical hours at dedicated primary care practice sites within Veterans Affairs Medical Centers.

 Currently, the only non-VA academic partnership Veterans Health Specialty of its kind

-3 course (8 credit) requirement
+3 course (9 credit) requirement

 168 clinical hours of training in veteran-centric settings

-Precepted clinical experiences at VA Medical Centers and VA affiliated community-based outpatient clinic facilities
+Precepted clinical experiences at VA Medical Centers and VA-affiliated community-based outpatient clinic facilities

 Academic enrichment activities beyond the traditional Nurse Practitioner curriculum

 Focus on the knowledge and skills necessary to deliver health care to the veteran population

 Q: What attracts you to veterans' health care?